Fisheries trade validators

 Validate the catch/harvest section

-If southern bluefin tuna are for export, you also need to check the export section of the Catch monitoring form.
+If SBT are for export, you also need to check the export section of the catch monitoring form.

-If southern bluefin tuna are being re-exported or exported after being previously landed as domestic product, they must be accompanied by a Re-export or export after landing form.
+If SBT are being re-exported or exported after being previously landed as domestic product, they must be accompanied by a re-export or export after landing form.
 Trade validators are responsible for validating this form.

 Fisheries New Zealand